 - Previous greenhouse work experience is required.
 This includes work with greenhouse control systems (Argus), fertigation systems, and pest management.

-horticultural skills in a professional setting or research in faculty labs
+- Demonstrated horticultural skills in a professional setting or research in faculty labs is critical.

 - Knowledge and experience keeping accurate scientific records via LIMs and laboratory notebooks.